Participant Info

 About Me

-I am Associate Professor of History at Georgia State University.
+I am Associate Professor of History at William & Mary.
 My research program focuses on the multi-layered connections across time and space that transformed the Atlantic World in the late-eighteenth and early-nineteenth centuries.
 To identify and examine these connections, I study the distinct and competing interests of empires and nations that created a shifting geopolitical landscape upon which our modern world was built.
 To access the complexity of this era, my research focuses on the ways in which Haitian leaders were able—despite uniform international diplomatic rejection—to build a viable economic, ideological, and legal foundation for their independence and sovereignty at a time when the colonial plantation society and economy were central to global power structures.
-I am currently working on two book projects: first, The Abandoned Faithful: Sovereignty, Diplomacy, and Religious Jurisdiction after the Haitian Revolution (under contract with the OIEAHC Press), analyzes the role of domestic and international Catholicism within Haiti’s pursuit of comprehensive state formation in the decades following the Declaration of Independence in 1804; second, Jean-Jacques Dessalines: Freedom or Death (under contract with Yale University Press), is a trade biography of Haiti’s first head of state.
+I am currently working on two book projects: first, The Abandoned Faithful: Sovereignty, Diplomacy, and Religious Jurisdiction after the Haitian Revolution (under contract with the OIEAHC Press), analyzes the role of domestic and international Catholicism within Haiti’s pursuit of comprehensive state formation in the decades following the Declaration of Independence in 1804; second, a trade biography of Haiti’s first head of state, Jean-Jacques Dessalines (under contract with Yale University Press).

 Recent Publications